cqfn/kaicode.github.io/pages/index.md

 {: .center}

-**KaiCode** is an annual one-day event held in Moscow to get together most promissing and emerging open source projects, let them share their experience, and reward the best ones, to encourage them to keep moving.
+**KaiCode** is an annual one-day event held in Moscow to get together the most promising and emerging open source projects, let them share their experience, and reward the best ones, to encourage them to keep moving.